hotsphink/proposal-defer-import-eval/README.md

 documentation for suspense, this has its best application in cases where you really want things to be sync, but there is a performance issue.
 A situation like this may very well benefit from a different technique than dynamic import.
-For example, a server can eagerly push resources via HTTP/2 to the client, and they can be loaded via lazy-eval import rather than via dynamic import, as the cost for the load would be lower and the trade off may be worth it.
+For example, a server can eagerly push resources via HTTP/2 to the client, and they can be loaded via lazy-eval import rather than via dynamic import, as the cost for the load would be lower and the tradeoff may be worth it.

 ### JS Applications

 For JavaScript that runs locally and outside of a browser context, the story is a bit different.
 In the case of server side applications, having a slow start may not have a significant impact.
-On the other hand, for tools on the CLI, or startup sensitive applits, it is a rather significant issue.
+On the other hand, for tools on the CLI, or startup sensitive applets, it is a rather significant issue.

 As a result, there has been some inertia in moving away from requireJS due to the performance impact.
 Loading sync with require is by default, so the following is possible: